»

 Send your sons back to Jerusalem to get the brass plates upon which is recorded your genealogy and the history of the Jews.
 A man named Laban has the plates.
 Go get them from him.

+9 So my brothers and I returned to Jerusalem.
 11 When we arrived, we cast lots to decide who would get the brass plates from Laban.
 The lot fell upon Laman, so he went in to talk to Laban about the plates.
+13 But Laban refused to give him the plates, accused him of trying to rob him, and threatened to kill him.

 14 Laman somehow managed to escape.
 After that, Laman, Lemuel, and Sam wanted to give up on the plates and return to the wilderness.
+15 But I talked them out of it by making a little speech.
+19 I told then that we needed to get the plates to teach our children the language of our fathers.

 22 So my brothers and I decided to get my father's gold, silver, and precious things (that were left behind on their first wilderness trip), bring them to Laban, and offer to trade it all for the plates.
+25 Laban wanted our gold and precious things, but he also wanted to keep the plates.
+So he decided to kill us and take our stuff.
+27 But we escaped to the wilderness and hid in the cavity of a rock.

 28 Laman and Lemuel had had enough.
 They started to beat Sam and me with a rod.

-29 Then an angel appeared and said to them,
+29 Then an angel appeared and said,

+Why are you hitting your brother?
 God has chosen him to rule over you because you are so evil.
+Go to Jerusalem and God will deliver Laban into your hands.

 31 After the angel left, Laman and Lemuel began to murmur once again, saying "Laban is a mighty man.
 He'll kill us all."